Detailed guides to painful problems, treatments & more

 One of the best examples of medical incompetence in pain and musculoskeletal medicine is the notoriously excessive imaging for back pain, especially MRI.
 Why so much imaging?

 It seems baffling.
-In 2023, why would primary care physicians continue to order way too much inappropriate spinal imaging when it’s blatantly at odds with every expert opinion and all the clinical guidelines?
+This late in history, why would primary care physicians continue to order way too much inappropriate spinal imaging when it’s blatantly at odds with every expert opinion and all the clinical guidelines?
 When it’s a very well-known problem?
 Are they feckin' stoopid?!
 Maybe a few.
 But mostly it’s this stuff, perfectly summarized by Adam Dobson:

 Notice that a few of those fall right in the lap of the patient. 😬